opst/knitfab/docs/03.admin-guide/admin-guide.en.md

 Before starting the installation process of Knitfab, you need to prepare an environment that meets the following requirements.

-- Kubernetes Cluster: Knitfab runs on Kubernetes.
+- Kubernetes Cluster consisting of Nodes equipped with x86_64 CPUs: Knitfab runs Kubernetes.
 - NFS: To persist RDB, cluster-internal image registry, and Knitfab data, NFS is used.

 In particular, NFS will serve as the destination for users to accumulate data.
 It is recommended to allocate sufficient storage capacity.